rjones30/dilog/README.md

 used to check the execution for any divergences in the dilog message sequence that occur relative to the first time it ran.
 A runtime exception will be generated as soon as a divergence is detected.

-## Execution threads and blocks
+## Execution blocks
-The main problem to be overcome in the implementation of dilog is to avoid false reports of divergence coming from reordering of loops and arbitrary ordering of output from threads.
-To help dilog recognize and eliminate these false positives, the user must insert special markers into the dilog message stream using the `dilog::block_begin()` and `dilog::block_end()` messages.
-Each block should be tagged by a unique name so that it can be distinguished from other blocks.
-The same mechanism is used both for unordered loops and for threads.
-Any messages that are emitted within a block are required to be exactly the same and in the same order to avoid being flagged, but the order of the blocks of the same name is arbitrary.
+The main problem to be overcome in the implementation of dilog is to avoid false reports of divergence coming from reordering of loops and arbitrary ordering threads execution.
+To help dilog recognize and eliminate these false positives, the user must insert special markers into the dilog message stream using the `dilog::block` constructor and destructor.
+Each block must be assigned to a dilog stream and be given a unique name so that it can be distinguished from other blocks.
+A block of a given name begins when the dilog::block is constructed and exits by the destructor.
+A block may be executed an arbitrary number of times, but all iterations of a block must follow one after another with nothing in between, and they cannot overlap.
+The same execution block mechanism is used to handle reordering issues both for unordered loops and for threads.
+Because their execution can overlap, special considerations should be used to handle blocks within threads that can execute simultaneously, as described in the next section.
 Blocks can be nested to arbitrary order.
-Note that failing to terminate a block with a `block_end` message will result in a deeply nested block structure that will eventually cause the program to hang or abort.

-Here is an example of a loop over a std::map with a pointer for its key, illustrating how the `block_begin` and `block_end` messages are used.
+Here is an example of a loop over a std::map with a pointer for its key, illustrating how the `dilog::block` object works.

     #include <dilog.h>
     ...
-    std::map<*farm, std::vector<sheep> > herds;
+    std::map<farm*, std::vector<sheep> > herds;
     ...
     for (auto herd : herds) {
-        dilog::get("sheepcounter").block_begin("loop over farms in herds");
+        dilog::block myloop("sheepcounter", "farmloop");
         ...
         for (int isheep=0; isheep < herd.second.size(); ++isheep) {
            ...
            dilog::get("sheepcounter").printf("looking at sheep %d in herd %s\n", isheep, herd.first->name);
            ...
         }
-        dilog::get("sheepcounter").block_end("loop over farms in herds");
      }
     ...

-The above dilog instrumentation of the application code recognizes that the processing order of the herds container elements will vary from one run to the next, but the order of sheep within each herd is expected to be invariant.
+The above loop will execute its iterations in a different order from one run to the next, but the fact that the dilog messages take place within the context of a dilog::block means that no dilog exception will be generated simply because they are emitted in a different order.
+Any number of dilog messages would be allowed within the block.
+Note that dynamic allocation of ``myloop`` on the stack automatically calls the destructor whenever `myloop` goes out of scope, so explicit delete of the dilog::block objects is not necessary.

+## Multithread strategy

 ## Segmentation strategy
 In some cases involving a very many iterations of a block, it might take a very long time for dilog